-As a westside homeowner, I believe neighborhoods of single family homes are a unique part of San Francisco's diverse mosaic.
-Yet I also know that building more housing will help middle income residents become homeowners — and we want to keep families from leaving San Francisco.
+As a westside homeowner, Joel believes neighborhoods of single family homes are a unique part of San Francisco's diverse mosaic.
+Yet Joel also knows that building more housing will help middle income residents become homeowners — and he wants to keep families from leaving San Francisco.
 Restricting supply only drives prices higher.
 With community input, we can preserve westside neighborhoods of single-family homes while building housing along transit corridors served by trains.
 The new homeowners will revitalize commercial districts.
 We’ll also create housing for our kids and grandkids.

 [Click to read Joel's essays on housing]

 Joel is vice president of [Stop Crime SF], a group of San Franciscans working together to reduce and prevent crime in our neighborhoods while holding public officials and the criminal justice system accountable.
 San Francisco has the highest rate of property crime in the nation, according to the FBI.
 Yet too many repeat offenders are not prosecuted relative to other parts of the Bay Area.
 We must ensure our police department has the resources it needs to keep pace with our growing city, while understanding the larger issues of economic displacement and inequity that contribute to crime rates.
 We must support efforts to create jobs and opportunities that will make crime a less appealing option.
 We must support better mental health and homeless services.
 We must be compassionate in our approach while working to keep the most dangerous and repeat offenders off our streets.